ERNICommunity/dust-measurement-network/detector/README.md

 ## How to build for Eclipse CDT
   1. Create a directory where your Eclipse Workspace will be stored and where this project shall be cloned into.
-E.g. `C:\git\pio-prj`
+E.g. `C:\git`
-  2. Clone this repository recursively into the folder you created before, `git clone --recursive git@github.com:dniklaus/wiring-skeleton.git`
+  2. Clone the repository - [dust-measurement-network](https://github.com/ERNICommunity/dust-measurement-network) - into the folder you created before, `git clone git@github.com/ERNICommunity/dust-measurement-network.git`
-  3. Open a command shell in the just cloned project folder, i.e in `C:\git\pio-prj\wiring-skeleton`
+  3. Open a command shell in the just cloned project folder and dive into `detector` (one level down), i.e in `C:\git\dust-measurement-network\detector`
   4. Run the command `pio init --ide eclipse`, this prepares the project to be edited using Eclipse CDT
   5. Run the command `pio run`, this starts the project build

-Note: Print a list of all available boards with the command: `pio boards`

 ## Open project in Eclipse CDT
-  1. Open Eclipse CDT, choose the folder you created before as workspace, i.e `C:\git\pio-prj`
+  1. Open Eclipse CDT, choose the project/ repository folder you created before as workspace, i.e `C:\git\dust-measurement-network`
-  2. Import the project with File->Import->General->Existing Projects into Workspace, choose the `wiring-skeleton` (i.e `C:\git\pio-prj\wiring-skeleton`)
+  2. Import the project with File->Import->General->Existing Projects into Workspace, choose the `detector` (i.e `C:\git\dust-measurement-network\detector`)

 ## Connect Terminal Emulation
 In order to test and run the CLI commands, a terminal emulation program shall be used.
 The one giving you the best experience will be the [HTerm](http://www.der-hammer.info/terminal/).